KellerJordan/modded-nanogpt/records/061525_GPT2MediumOptimizationLeaderboard/README.md

 ## Rules

 - Each optimizer will have its own history of records.
-We are interested in finding the best setting for each optimizer, in order to make a fair comparison between them.
+We are interested in finding the best setting for each optimizer, in order to help the community make a fair comparison between them and find good new optimizers.
 - Records are not allowed to modify the speedrun's architecture or data pipeline.
 In particular the batch size should stay the same as in the speedrun.
 - Submissions can use any optimizer.
 They will be considered a new record for their respective optimizer if they attain a faster steps-to-target than the previous best.